noxito/Windows-11-Debloater/README.md

 Q: Why do I should download this instead the version of BlueGuyYT?

-A: This script doesn't unninstall Xbox and MSPaint.
+A: This script doesn't unninstall Xbox, mspaint, calculator and alarms app.
 If you don't like these apps, you can just download BlueGuyYT version.